 Through a blend of self-insurance and reinsurance, ICRMA delivers $35M of limits per occurrence to its Liability Program members to protect them from third-party losses associated with tort liability, automobile liability, public officials’ errors and omissions, and employment practices liability.

-Because each public agency has a unique risk appetite, members can determine how much risk they are willing to accept by selecting a self-insured retention from $250k to $8M.
-The chart below shows how the various layers of loss are funded from the member’s retentions up through the reinsurance that ICRMA purchases.
+Because each public agency has a unique risk appetite, members can determine how much risk they are willing to accept by selecting their self-insured retention.
+The chart below shows how the various layers of loss are funded from the member’s retentions.

-Members have the choice of utilizing one of two third-party administrators (TPAs), Carl Warren & Company or AdminSure, to oversee day-to-day claims management.
+Members have the choice between Carl Warren & Company or AdminSure, to oversee day-to-day claims management.
 ICRMA hires a Liability Program Manager to oversee claims likely to exceed the member’s retention and to ensure members and ICRMA receive the best results possible.
 ICRMA utilizes a third-party vendor to perform biennial claims audits on behalf of program members to ensure TPA claims handling is meeting ICRMA’s approved standards.

-If your city acquires a drone, it must be reported, along with the basic underwriting information, in order to be eligible for coverage.
-Please complete this questionnaire and send a copy to the broker team: Susan Blankenburg, Gallagher.
+If your city acquires a drone, it is crucial to report this acquisition along with the basic underwriting information.
+This step is necessary to ensure eligibility for coverage.
+To facilitate this process, we kindly request that you complete this questionnaire and send a copy to our dedicated broker team: Susan Blankenburg, Gallagher.

 Report a Liability Claim